Recent Water Damage Posts

 Pipe Break Damage

-When the weather gets too cold in the winter up here in the north east pipes tend to freeze up which can be an irritable situation that no one likes to deal with.
+When the weather gets too cold in the winter up here in the northeast pipes tend to freeze up.
+Which can be an irritable situation that no one likes to deal with.
 Temperatures getting into the low twenties and teens can cause pipes to freeze up and halt utilities from traveling through the pipeline to where they need to go, especially water pipes.
 Frozen pipes can be bad, but the thawing of the pipe can be the most horrific part of cold weather affecting pipes.
 Heat and cold will cause the expanding and contracting which will then lead to a rupture in a pipe.
-Depending how big the pipe is and what type of utility passing through it, you may have a major mess on your hands (and feet).
+Depending on how big the pipe is and what type of utility passing through it, you may have a major mess on your hands (and feet).
 If you experience anything similar to this you should call SERVPRO.
-We have the know how, man power, and amount of equipment to get the job done right.
-We want our customers properties to be "Like it never even happened."®
+We have the know-how, manpower, and equipment to get the job done right.
+We want our customer's water damage to be "Like it never even happened."®

 How to protect your home from water damage